Diarization: Mapping speakers in the transcript

 To use it, you will need to implement the logic/algorithm by doing the following:

-• Enable Perfect Diarization by setting diarization.use_separate_streams_when_available: true as seen in the Create Async Transcript
+• Enable Perfect Diarization by setting diarization.use_separate_streams_when_available: true as seen in the Create Async Transcript.

 [